jeremiecoullon/myblog/_posts/2020-01-20-PriorReproductionTest.md

 Notice how we let the sampler run for 200 iterations to make sure that the posterior sample we get is independent of the initial condition (`mcmc_sampler.run(n_iter=200, print_rate=300)`).
 The number of iterations used needs to be tuned to the sampler; if it's slow then you'll need more samples.
 This means that a slowly mixing sampler will cause the PRT to become more computationally expensive.
 We also needed to tune the proposal variance in the Gaussian proposal (called `sd_proposal`); ideally this will be a good tuning for any dataset generated in the PRT, but this may not always be the case.
 Sometimes the sampler needs hand tuning for each generated dataset; in this case it may also be too expensive to run the entire test.
 We'll see later what other tests we can do in this case.

-Finally, how do we choose the amount of data to generate (here we chose `10` datapoints) ?
-Consider 2 extremes: if we choose too much data then the posterior will have a very low variance and will be centered around the true parameter.
-So the posterior sample we obtain will be pretty much the true parameter we sampled from the prior, and the PRT will (trivially) produce samples from the prior.
-This however doesn't test the statistical properties of the sampler, but rather than the posterior mean is the true parameter.
+Finally, how do we choose the amount of data to generate (here we chose `10` datapoints)?
+Consider 2 extremes: if we choose too much data then the posterior will have a very low variance and will be centred around the true parameter.
+So almost any posterior sample we obtain will be close to the true parameter (which we sampled from the prior), and so the PRT will (trivially) produce samples from the prior.
+This doesn't test the statistical properties of the sampler, but rather tests that the posterior is centred around the true parameter.
 In the other extreme case, if we have too little data the likelihood will have a weak effect on the posterior, which will then essentially be the prior.
-The MCMC sampler will then sample from a distribution that is very close to prior, and again we are not testing our code.
+The MCMC sampler will then sample from a distribution that is very close to prior, and again the PRT becomes weaker.
 We therefore need to choose somewhere in the middle.

-To tune the amount of data to generate we can plot the posterior vs the prior samples from the PRT as we can see in the figure below.
+To tune the amount of data to generate we can plot the posterior vs the prior samples from the PRT as we can see in figure 2 below.
 Ideally there is a nice amount of variation around the line `y=x` as in the middle plot (for `N=10` data points).
 In the other two case the PRT will trivially recover prior samples and not test the software properly.

 <figure class="post_figure">
   <img src="/assets/PRT_post/3_data_comparison.png">
-  <figcaption> We need to tune the amount of data to generate in PRT</figcaption>
+  <figcaption>Figure 2: We need to tune the amount of data to generate in PRT</figcaption>
 </figure>

-## Limitations
+## Limitations and alternatives

 In some cases however it's not possible to run the PRT.
 The likelihood may be too computationally expensive; it might require solving numerically a differential equation for example.
 It's also possible that the proposal distribution needs to be tuned for each dataset.
 In this case you have to tune the proposal manually at each iteration of the PRT.